 - Absenteeism from placement due to personal conflicts (e.g. work, family commitments or vacations plans) may result in having to withdraw from the placement course as per the Attendance and Student success section of the ECE program handbook.

 - Students may be required to conduct observations and/or gather information at their field placement sites.
 Confidentiality must be respected.
-Students are asked to communicate with their Cooperating Field Practitioner and the agency supervisor well in advance of observation.
+Students are asked to communicate with their Cooperating Educator and the agency supervisor well in advance of observation.

-- Scheduling of Mid-term and Final Interview meetings must occur outside of other scheduled classes.
+- Scheduling of Mid-term and/or Final Interview meetings must occur outside of other scheduled classes.
 Students may not skip classes to attend a meeting with the Field Placement Associate.

-- Submission of the field placement portfolio is due as per due dates set for Mid-term and Final.
+- Submission of the field placement documents/evaluations are due according to assigned due dates set for Mid-term and Final.
 The Field Placement Associate will determine the location for submission.
-If students do not negotiate a variance, they risk having late marks deducted from the final grade according to program policies.
+If students do not negotiate an extension, they risk having late marks deducted from the final grade according to program policies.

 - In accordance with the "Submitting Assignments" information in the ECE Program Handbook, no field placement documents will be accepted after the last day of the semester unless the student has made prior arrangements with their Field Placement Associate or FPLT1380 Faculty.
 Failure to meet all placement requirements including completing and submitting all required documents may result in having to repeat the field placement course.

 - If a placement site ends a student's placement during the semester, the Field Placement Officer will review the events leading to the discontinuation of placement.
 A consultation with a Program Coordinator will occur.
-The student will be required to meet with the Field Placement Officer.
+The student will be required to meet with the Field Placement Officer, Program Coordinator, and/or Chair.
 Based on the evidence gathered the outcome may result in a withdrawal from the course, a fail for the course, or a possible relocation to a new placement site.
-The time of the semester in which the discontinuation occurred, and the factors involving the discontinuation will be contributing factors in determining next steps.
+The time of the semester in which the placement was discontinued, and the factors involving the discontinuation will be contributing factors in determining next steps.

-- Students who have not completed all required hours or children's learning and development experience requirements by the end of the semester might be eligible for an Incomplete.
-This would be negotiated with their Field Placement Associate in consultation with both, the Field Placement Officer and the Program Coordinator as well as the placement site before the end of the semester.
-If the Incomplete is approved the student may be granted an extension to return to the placement and complete the outstanding items or they may be granted permission to carry over some items to their next placement.
-Specifics about the terms will be outlined using the college's incomplete form.
+- Students who have not completed all required hours or children's learning and development experience requirements by the end of the semester may be eligible for an Incomplete.
+This will be negotiated with their Field Placement Associate in consultation with both, the Field Placement Officer and the Program Coordinator as well as the placement site before the end of the semester.
+If the Incomplete is approved the student may be granted an extension to return to the placement and complete the outstanding.
+Specifics about the terms of the incomplete will be outlined and communicated in writing.

 - Students who complete all required hours and children's learning and development experiences by the end of the semester but do not successfully pass the field placement course may be eligible for a supplemental opportunity.
 If the student's mark is between 50 and 59 they may be an eligible candidate for a supplemental.
 The student will follow the supplemental process described in the ECE Program Handbook.